On the proper interval completion problem within some chordal subclasses: PIG-completion within split graphs

 \subsection{NP-completeness}

-We are ready now to prove that obtaining a proper interval completion is still NP-complete when the input graph is split.
-In order to do this, we strongly rely on the previous lemmas and the fact that threshold- completion \suggestion{to} {on} split graphs is also NP-complete.
+We are now ready to prove that obtaining a PIG-completion is still NP-complete when the input graph is split.
+In order to do this, we strongly rely on the previous lemmas and the fact that threshold-completion on split graphs is also NP-complete.

 \begin{theorem} The PIG-completion problem is NP-complete on split graphs. \end{theorem}